Bootstrapping data arrays of arbitrary order: Introduction

-Resampling both rows and columns leads to a variance estimate close to $((\nu_{\{1\}}+2)\sigma^2_{\{1\}}+(\nu_{\{2\}}+2)\sigma^2_{\{2\}}+3\sigma^2_{\{1,2\}})/N$, which is mildly conservative when $\nu_{\{j\}}\gg 1$ and the $\sigma$'s are of comparable magnitude.
-It is up to three times as large as it should be in the event that $\sigma^2_{\{j\}}\ll \sigma^2_{\{1,2\}}$.
-Being conservative by a factor of at most $3$ is far more acceptable than underestimating variance by as much as $56{,}200$.
+Resampling both rows and columns leads to a variance estimate close to $((\nu_{\{1\}}+2)\sigma^2_{\{1\}}+(\nu_{\{2\}}+2)\sigma^2_{\{2\} }+3\sigma^2_{\{1,2\}})/N$, which is mildly conservative when $\nu_{\{j\}}\gg1$ and the $\sigma$'s are of comparable magnitude.
+It is up to three times as large as it should be in the event that $\sigma^2_{\{j\}}\ll\sigma^2_{\{1,2\}}$.
+Being conservative by a factor of at most $3$ is far more acceptable than underestimating variance by as much as $56\mbox{,}200$.

-Our main contributions are as follows: \begin{compactenum}[\quad \bf 1)] \item We show that a naive bootstrap suitable for IID settings severely underestimates the variance of the sample mean, when $r=2$, while the product strategy mildly over-estimates it.
-These facts were known for resampling, but we show it also for reweighting. \item We generalize the reweighting results to $r\ge 2$ factors.
-In particular for the homoscedastic setting, the $3\sigma^2_{\{1,2\}}$ variance contribution from the case $r=2$ becomes $(2^r-1)\sigma^2_{\{1,2,\dots,r\}}$.
+Our main contributions are as follows: \begin{longlist}[(3)] \item[(1)] We show that a naive bootstrap suitable for IID settings severely underestimates the variance of the sample mean, when $r=2$, while the product strategy mildly overestimates it.
+These facts were known for resampling, but we show it also for reweighting.

+\item[(2)] We generalize the reweighting results to $r\ge2$ factors.
+In particular, for the homoscedastic setting, the $3\sigma^2_{\{1,2\}}$ variance contribution from the case $r=2$ becomes $(2^r-1)\sigma^2_{\{1,2,\ldots,r\}}$.
 We find expressions for all $2^r-1$ variance coefficients.
 Under reasonable conditions, for which we note exceptions, this bootstrap magnifies a $k$-factor variance component by roughly $2^k-1$.
-Under simply described conditions, the $k=1$ terms dominate the variance and then the variance magnification becomes negligible. \item We introduce a heteroscedastic random effects model in which every non-empty subset of factors contributes a random effect.
-The product weighted bootstrap remains mildly conservative even when every factorial effect for every observation has a distinct variance, so long as all the variances are uniformly bounded away from $0$ and infinity. \end{compactenum}
+Under simply described conditions, the $k=1$ terms dominate the variance and then the variance magnification becomes negligible.

+\item[(3)] We introduce a heteroscedastic random effects model in which every nonempty subset of factors contributes a random effect.
+The product weighted bootstrap remains mildly conservative even when every factorial effect for every observation has a distinct variance, so long as all the variances are uniformly bounded away from $0$ and infinity. \end{longlist}